Fred Ah Kuoi: Representative career

 Ah Kuoi represented Auckland between 1975 and 1980.

 Ah Kuoi made his international début for New Zealand Māori in 1975, at the age of 18.
 He toured Australia with the side, participated in the 1975 Pacific Cup and faced Australia, Wales, England and France in New Zealand.

 That same year, he made the national Kiwi team, touring England and France during the World Cup series.
 He was Vice Captain in 1979, 80, 81 and 83 and captained the New Zealand team in 1979, becoming New Zealand's youngest ever Captain at just 22, leading the 18-11 3rd test victory over Britain's Tourists (after they'd lost the first two under Graham West) then again in 1984 when he led New Zealand to their first 3–0 victory over a Great Britain Touring Team - also meaning that New Zealand had never lost a game when Ah Kuoi was Captain.
 During the 1980 tour of Great Britain and France, Ah Kuoi was man of the match in the 14-14 1st test at Wigan and voted the "Most Valuable Player" of the tour also being given the world No. 1 ranking in the 5/8th position, by the English press.

 In 1983 he was a member of the team that beat the Australians for the first time since 1971, at Lang Park in Brisbane, Australia.
 He represented the New Zealand "Kiwi" rugby league team from 1975 to 1985, achieving 28 test appearances.

 Later years

 Ah Kuoi married his wife Margot in Sydney, Australia on 9 June 1982.
 Their daughter, Danielle, was born in Sydney on 3 June 1983; their son, Joshua, was born on 9 July 1985 in Hull, and their youngest daughter, Madeleine, was born in Auckland, NZ on 3 December 1988.

 Ah Kuoi coached the Richmond Bulldogs from 1988 to 89, and again in 1997 and 1998.

-Ah Kuoi currently lives in Ponsonby, Auckland, New Zealand, where he is a senior residential youth mentor at the Auckland Dream Centre.
+Ah Kuoi lived in Ponsonby, Auckland, working as a senior residential youth mentor at the Auckland Dream Centre.

+In the 2026 King’s Birthday Honours, Ah Kuoi was appointed a Member of the New Zealand Order of Merit, for services to rugby league and the community.